unitedastronomer/E1-572G-Hackintosh/.docs/ISSUES.md

 ### Other Weird Issues:

-* If you at least once booted from Windows then macOS, certain ports transfer from XHC to EHC after sleep.
+* If you at least once booted from Windows then macOS, certain ports switch from XHC to EHC after sleep.
 * WiFi icon will only show one bar, this is a known issue with this WiFi card.